talon-one/TalonOne.cs/docs/ManagementApi.md

 Import coupons

 Upload a CSV file containing the coupons that should be created.
 The file should be sent as multipart data.
-The CSV file contains the following columns:  - `value` (required): The coupon code. - `expirydate`: The end date in RFC3339 of the code redemption period. - `startdate`: The start date in RFC3339 of the code redemption period. - `recipientintegrationid`: The integration ID of the customer who receives the coupon.
-Only the customer with this integration ID can redeem the corresponding coupon code.
-Learn about [coupon reservation](https://docs.talon.one/docs/product/rules/effects/using-effects#reserving-a-coupon-code). - `limitval`: The maximum number of redemptions of this code.
+The CSV file contains the following columns:  - `value` (required): The coupon code. - `expirydate`: The end date in RFC3339 of the code redemption period. - `startdate`: The start date in RFC3339 of the code redemption period. - `recipientintegrationid`: The integration ID of the recipient of the coupon.
+Only the customer with this integration ID can redeem this code.
+Available only for personal codes. - `limitval`: The maximum number of redemptions of this code.
 For unlimited redemptions, use `0`.
 Defaults to `1` when not provided. - `discountlimit`: The total discount value that the code can give.
 This is typically used to represent a gift card value. - `attributes`: A JSON object describing _custom_ coupon attribute names and their values, enclosed with double quotation marks.
 For example, if you created a [custom attribute](https://docs.talon.one/docs/dev/concepts/attributes#custom-attributes)   called `category` associated with the coupon entity, the object in the CSV file, when opened in a text editor, must be: `\"{\"category\": \"10_off\"}\"`.
 You can use the time zone of your choice.
 It is converted to UTC internally by Talon.One.  **Note:** We recommend limiting your file size to 500MB.  **Example:**  ```text \"value\",\"expirydate\",\"startdate\",\"recipientintegrationid\",\"limitval\",\"attributes\",\"discountlimit\" COUP1,2018-07-01T04:00:00Z,2018-05-01T04:00:00Z,cust123,1,\"{\"\"Category\"\": \"\"10_off\"\"}\",2.4 ```  Once imported, you can find the `batchId` in the Campaign Manager or by using [List coupons](#tag/Coupons/operation/getCouponsWithoutTotalCount).

 ### Example
 ```csharp